rohany/rohany.github.io/src/content/home.md

 for [Principles of Functional Programming](http://www.cs.cmu.edu/~15150/), and a multiple time head teaching assistant for
 [Parallel and Sequential Algorithms and Data Structures](https://www.cs.cmu.edu/~15210/).
+At Stanford, I've been a CA for [Programming Languages](https://web.stanford.edu/class/cs242/).

 Additionally, I contributed to the starting and development of the [Diderot](http://www.umut-acar.org/diderot) project, a new educational